 If you have symptoms or side effects that start during treatment or after treatment finishes, contact your doctor or hospital straight away.
 Side effects can become serious if they are not treated.

 Your doctor, nurse or pharmacist will give you a card with information about your treatment.
 It is important to keep the card with you during treatment and after treatment finishes.
 You should show it to any doctor or healthcare professional who looks after you.

 Contact the hospital

 Your nurse will give you telephone numbers for the hospital.
-If you feel unwell or need advice, you can call them at any time of the day or night.
+If you feel unwell or need advice, you can call at any time of the day or night.
 Save these numbers in your phone or keep them somewhere safe.